-This post is brought to you by Sweet’N Low®
+This post and recipe for Partridge in a Pear Pie Salted Caramel Pear Pie is brought to you by Sweet’N Low®

 As I bake this holiday season, I’m using Sweet‘N Low® to save on calories while still making my traditional holiday recipes that my guests have come to expect.

-- Sweet’N Low® recommends to keep ½ of the sugar in the recipe to ensure proper volume, texture, and browning.
+Sweet’N Low® recommends keeping ½ of the sugar in the recipe to ensure proper volume, texture, and browning.

 This pie is easy.
 It offers a holiday flavor that you’ll want to experience every holiday.

 We created the scene using pie crust cutouts.

 The Partridge then was washed with a teal food coloring and details added with black gel.

 The pear was painted with a golden yellow, with concentrated gel coloring on the base and right side to give it some dimension.